Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

 The field of Human Genetics is growing rapidly in the post-genomic age and this module aims to sample a few of the key topics.
 It will demonstrate the predictable behaviour of genes at the levels of the individual and the population (Mendelian and population genetics), whilst making you aware that the nature of human societies means that sometimes genes don't appear to behave as predicted!
 There will be an emphasis on medical genetics, showing how a person's genetic make-up can directly or indirectly affect their health and exploring some of the applications of molecular genetics in the study of, diagnosis of and treatment of genetic diseases.
 We shall also consider some of the ethical implications of advances in genetic technologies.
 We will be taking a blended approach to the delivery.
-By using pre-recorded lectures, we can maximise the effectiveness of the contact time by doing more active learning activities designed to help embed to lecture material including: problem-solving workshops, computer-based activies and interactive group sessions.
+By using pre-recorded core material, we can maximise the effectiveness of the contact time by doing more active learning activities designed to help embed to lecture material including: problem-solving workshops, computer-based activities and interactive group sessions.
 The workshops are a mix of live classes (either via Microsoft Teams or face to face) and asynchronous student-centred activities.
-The course work is a group assessment and with involve creating a website.
 Topic 1 Inheritance Patterns in Humans.
 This topic includes revision of meiosis and classical Mendelian genetics, molecular pathology (the basis for dominance and recessivity), genetic and environmental influences on phenotype, human genetic elements, and patterns of Mendelian and non-Mendelian inheritance in humans.
 Topic 2 Quantitative and Population Genetics This topic gives a brief introduction to population and quantitative genetics and includes the Hardy-Weinberg Law, calculation of gene frequencies and heritability.
-Topic 3 Clinical Applications of Genetics This topic examines the types of genetic diseases that affect humans (eg single gene, multigene, multifactorial, chromosome abnormalities and somatic disease) and how molecular genetics has revolutionised diagnosis and treatment in medical genetics.
+Topic 3 Clinical Applications of Genetics This topic examines the types of genetic diseases that affect humans (e.g. single gene, multigene, multifactorial, chromosome abnormalities and somatic disease) and how molecular genetics has revolutionised diagnosis and treatment in medical genetics.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-20050/lists